techidaily/site-ai-voice-clone/source/_posts/updated-in-2024-easy-steps-to-make-a-talking-avatar-with-ai-from-any-photos.md

 ## Conclusion

  As mentioned before,**selling on** **Instagram Live** has been discontinued in 2023\.
 However, there are still live-streaming platforms available in the market.
 We looked at various tips to help you achieve the perfect seller live stream.
-Among the tips, we recommend you utilize[Wondershare Virbo Live](https://virbo.wondershare.com/virbo-live.html) , an ideal place to start.
+Among the tips, we recommend you utilize [Wondershare Virbo Live](https://virbo.wondershare.com/virbo-live.html) , an ideal place to start.
 You can take your brand to the next with Virbo Live’s live-streaming features.

 ## Generate Video with Talking Photo Feature

-## Create a video with [Talking Photo](https://virbo.wondershare.com/talking-photo.html) feature
+## Create a video with Talking Photo

 Follow the instructions, and you will learn how to create a video with the talking photo feature on the app.